9 Complete Proteins Vegetarians (and Vegans) Need To Know About

 Protein: 24g per serving

 A blend of golden pea and brown rice protein in a powdered supplement can provide an easy and optimal complete amino-acid protein to your breakfast smoothie.
 Make sure you only buy certified organic products, not made from whey and with no artificial colours, flavours, preservatives or stimulants.
-Check out Amazonia’s Raw Protein which is great quality and affordable.
+Check out the amazing organic vegan protein PranaOn which is high quality and tastes great.

 A-List Body Guide Recipe Tips – I recommend adding an alkaline, vegan protein powder to your smoothies to balance them into a complete meal.
 Without sufficient protein, some people (definitely ones who score as a Protein Type on the Metabolic Typing Questionnaire) will be hungry in an hour after a smoothie if they do not balance it with a high amount of protein.